viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

 The rear panel \[:numref:`fig_ngleed_old_overview`\ (a), :numref:`fig_ngleed_new_overview`\ (a)\] houses:

 * The high-voltage plug providing the voltages to the ``FILAMENT``, ``ANODE``, suppressor (sometimes referred to as ``RETARD`` inside the units), ``WEHNELT``, and lenses (``L1/3`` and ``L2``).
 All these voltages depend on the ``BEAM`` energy.
 * The SHV port for the ``SCREEN`` voltage and, only in the newer version, the one for monitoring the beam energy at high voltages.
-See :ref:`ngleed_beamhv_port` for instructions on how to add this **important** port also on the older NG LEED units.
+See :secref:`ngleed_beamhv_port` for instructions on how to add this **important** port also on the older NG LEED units.
 * The programming input switch and port; switching to "external" --- by pulling on the lever, then flipping it --- deactivates the "beam energy" potentiometer knob on the front panel.
 The energy is set externally via an analog input at the ``BEAM ENERGY PROGRAM INPUT`` connector (the 5-way circular connector, **not to be confused** with the ``PROGRAMMING INPUT`` BNC that is used only for Auger).
 This is how ViPErLEED can control the beam energy.
-See :ref:`ngleed_control_cable` for instructions on how to prepare a suitable control cable.
+See :secref:`ngleed_control_cable` for instructions on how to prepare a suitable control cable.
 * The :math:`I_0` BNC.
-See :ref:`ngleed_i0_mod_mandatory` for the relevant modifications.
+See :secref:`ngleed_i0_mod_mandatory` for the relevant modifications.
 * Other connectors not relevant for LEED-:math:`I(V)` measurements.
 Notice that the :math:`E_0` monitor is **not** the beam energy at high voltage, but a version downscaled to 0--10 V. This port should **not** be used instead of the high-voltage version, as it can (and will) have non-zero offset and non-unity gain.

 .. important::